benits/MisterBrown/README.md

   <a href="#memo-license">License</a>
 </p>

 ## :information_source: BOT MisterBrown?

-or Mister Brown was developed, with the idea of ​​being used to practice conversational English.
+the Mister Brown was developed, with the idea of ​​being used to practice conversational English.

 This demo uses an experimental web speech API, which is currently supported only by browsers created in Blink, including Chrome 25+, Opera 27+, Samsung Internet, QQ Browser and Baidu Browser.